The GDPR Is Now in Force for Companies Doing Business in Europe

 - Describes what still needs to be done to achieve compliance

-- Provides objective third-party documentation that can be shared with potential partners or acquirers
+- Provides objective third-party documentation that you can share with potential partners or acquirers

 Primitive Logic helps you better understand how your organization is using personal data, then we create and implement a strategic roadmap to GDPR compliance and document the results.